ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 If the aligner had to read the entire 3.2 billion base pairs of the human genome for every single read in the FASTQ files, the analysis would be incredibly slow and computationally infeasible.
 To overcome this, reference FASTA files are converted into a rapidly searchable database (an index) made up of short, overlapping subsequences known as **k-mers** (sequences of length *k*).
 This process is called **indexing**.

 One important practical consideration is that each aligner generates a different index format, and they are not compatible.
-Since generating an index is computationally expensive, it is good practice to download a pre-built one ([Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html), [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), or Ensembl/UCSC FTP) that can be used with the chosen aligner.
+Since generating an index is computationally expensive, it is good practice to download a pre-built one (from [Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html), [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), or Ensembl/UCSC FTP) that can be used with the chosen aligner.

 ## The Mapping Process